 - Processed under local, not general anesthesia

 - Safe and fast surgical technique, No cutting, No scarring, Since only a tiny amount of disc is vaporized, there is no subsequent spinal instability.
-Different from open lumbar disc surgery, there is no damage to the back muscle, no bone removal or large skin incision.
+Different from open lumbar disc surgery, there is no damage to the back muscle, no bone removal, or a large skin incision.

-- It’s applicable to patients who are at higher risk to open discectomy such as those with diabetes, heart disease, decreased liver and kidney functions etc.
+- It’s applicable to patients who are at higher risk to open discectomies such as those with diabetes, heart disease, decreased liver, and kidney functions, etc.

 PLDD Laser Kit Including: